Configuration

 ```

-You should select the ones you want to load.
+You can also edit the config manually.
 All supported modules can be found [here](https://github.com/bkbilly/lnxlink/blob/master/lnxlink/modules) and the configuration should look like this:

 ```yaml